HeyPublisher/amazon-book-store/README.md

 ###Description

-The Amazon Book Store (formerly 'Support Great Writers') Widget provides a very simple way to display up to two products in a sidebar widget on your blog, magazine, or other Wordpress-powered website.
-The widget can be instantiated multiple times, with different products being displayed in each instance, enabling you to quickly add several products for sale to your site.
+The Amazon Book Store (formerly 'Support Great Writers') Widget provides a very simple way to sell Amazon products via a sidebar widget on your blog, magazine, or other WordPress-powered website.
+The widget can be instantiated multiple times, with different products being displayed in each instance.

-As of version 1.1.0, the you can define a 'pool' of products from which the widget will randomly pick up to two (per widget) for display.
-You can also define a unique pool of products for use with an individual POST, allowing you to quickly build up an Amazon Book Store of products that are related to your POSTs.
+You can sell specific products on specific pages of your website, or define a 'pool' of products from which the widget will randomly chose from.
+This allows you to quickly build up an Amazon store of products that are related to your individual POSTs.

 ###About Us

-Developed by the fine folks at [Loudlever, Inc.](http://www.loudlever.com), this plugin allows blog owners and Wordpress publishers to monetize their content through Amazon affiliate sales.
-We believe that it should be as easy as possible for site owners to use our tools, so if you experience any difficulties getting things set up please email us at: wordpress@loudlever.com.
+Developed by the fine folks at [Loudlever, Inc.](http://www.loudlever.com), this plugin allows blog owners and WordPress publishers to monetize their content through [Amazon affiliate sales](http://associates.amazon.com).
+We believe that it should be as easy for site owners to use our tools, so if you experience any difficulties getting things set up please email us at: wordpress@loudlever.com.

 ###Installation